csev/ca4e/cdc8512/instruction-set-specification.md

 - `00001111` - DATA - When loading, the following bytes are to be copied into the data memory starting at the zero address - loading is terminated by a zero byte

 #### Single Register Instructions (01xxxxxx)
-- `01000rrr` - INC rrr - Increment A or X register
+- `01000rrr` - ZERO rrr - Set A or X register to zero
-- `01001rrr` - DEC rrr - Decrement A or X register
+- `01001rrr` - CMPZ rrr - Compare register to zero, set CMP to < = >
-- `01010rrr` - CMPZ rrr - Compare register to zero, set CMP to < = >
+- `01010rrr` - INC rrr - Increment A or X register
 - `0110ddss` - ADD X[dd], X[ss] - X[dd] = X[dd] + X[ss]
 - `0111ddss` - SUB X[dd], X[ss] - X[dd] = X[dd] - X[ss]